12 of the Best Coworking Spaces in San Diego

 NEST CoWork

-Located where downtown meets Bankers Hill at 1855 First Avenue, this 16,000-square-foot space feels more like a tech startup’s dream headquarters than your typical coworking spot.
+The 16,000-square-foot space has a funky, open energy that feels more like a tech startup’s dream headquarters than a typical coworking spot.

-What makes them stand out?
-They’ve got one of the only fully functional coffee shops inside a coworking space, plus they’re serious about their tech game with a 3D printer, high-speed internet, and conference rooms that can handle everything from quick calls to 30-person meetings.
+The amenities go deep: one of the only fully functional coffee shops inside a coworking space, a 3D printer, conference rooms that scale from quick calls to 30-person meetings, private phone booths, outdoor patios, showers, and a gym

 Maketory